felix-ro/Compressed-Model-Inference/README.md

 # Compressed Model Inference
-This repository contains small experiments of how different optimization and compression techniques affect a models latency.
+This repository contains small experiments on how different optimization and compression techniques affect a model's latency.

 ### Included Experiments:
 1. Compilation using XLA